• Skip to main content

 A square white baking dish full of apple pie-filled cinnamon rolls with icing drizzled over the top.

-Store leftovers in the fridge in an airtight container for up to three days.
+• Store: Keep leftovers in an airtight container in the refrigerator for up to 3 days.

 Recipe FAQs:

-Make sure your oven is fully preheated to the right temperature before baking.
-This ensures the rolls bake evenly and develop a nice golden crust.
+• Preheat fully: Make sure the oven is hot before baking so the rolls cook evenly and develop a golden crust.

 • An apple dumpling in a bowl with a scoop of ice cream.